RyanMillerC/clogging/README.rst

 The following are available options and their descriptions.
 If any of these options are not supplied, the default value will be used.
-These option names can be set in either YAML format or as arguments to start_from_args.
+These option names can be set in either YAML format or as keyword arguments for start_from_args.

 :file:
   Path to log file.
 By default, file logging is disabled.
 If 'file' is set to a